 For most people, especially if you have children, your house isn’t some financial asset, it’s your home and moving has a lot of emotional implications.
 A fundamental aim of debt advice is to find a way to let people stay in their house.
 But there are some situations where you simply have to move and others where it is much the best option.
-If none of your other debt options work, then selling your house may be the best way forward for your family.
+If your other debt options all have big problemsl, selling your house may be the best way forward for your family.

 Can you afford the house?

 You must move when the mortgage and any secured loans on your house are too high to be affordable.
 Getting mortgage or secured loan arrears may lead to repossession.